patrickweng7/vip/Notebook-Rayan-Khoury.md

             sum_ += left_diagonal[i] - 1
         if right_diagonal[i] > 1:
             sum_ += right_diagonal[i] - 1
-    return sum_,
+    return sum_,`

-d.
-Next, we define our crossover.
+4. Next, we define our crossover.
 This problem will consist of partially matched crossover mating.
 It represents swapping a pair of queens’ positions between 2 parent individuals which is more effective in this scenario.
-e.
-Then, we move into our mutation function def mutShuffleIndexes(individual, indpb):
-    size = len(individual)
-    for i in range(size):
+5. Then, we move into our mutation function def mutShuffleIndexes(individual, indpb): size = len(individual) for i in range(size):